94jjiisu/Data-Science/QnA with chat-gpt/Data scaling and restore scaled regression coefs.md

 In summary, interpreting scaled regression coefficients requires taking into account the scaling factor of the input features, and focusing on the relative magnitudes and directions of the coefficients to understand their impact on the output variable.

-### Q. There is no method to restore scaled regression coefficients?
+### Q3.
+There is no method to restore scaled regression coefficients?

 A. It is generally not recommended to "restore" scaled regression coefficients to their original scale because the scaling transformation changes the units and magnitudes of the input features.
 However, there are some cases where you may need to report or interpret the coefficients in the original scale, such as when communicating results to non-technical stakeholders or comparing coefficients across different models.

 To restore the scaled regression coefficients to their original scale, you can use the following formula: